mozilla/shield-studies-addon-utils/README.md

 Your Study is:

 - side-by-side variations (1 or more)
 - 'one-phase'.
 No warm up periods.
-If you want that stuff, handle it yourself, or file bugs
+If you want that stuff, handle it yourself, or file bugs, or look at the

 ### Benefits